 Currently, the law prohibits political campaign activity by charities and churches by defining a 501(c)(3) organization as one "which does not participate in, or intervene in (including the publishing or distributing of statements), any political campaign on behalf of (or in opposition to) any candidate for public office."

-The IRS has published Revenue Ruling 2007-41, which outlines how churches, and all 501(c)(3) organizations, can stay within the law regarding the ban on political activity.
+The IRS has published Revenue Ruling 2007-41 (PDF), which outlines how churches, and all 501(c)(3) organizations, can stay within the law regarding the ban on political activity.
 Also, the ban by Congress is on political campaign activity regarding a candidate; churches and other 501(c)(3) organizations can engage in a limited amount of lobbying (including ballot measures) and advocate for or against issues that are in the political arena.
 The IRS also has provided guidance regarding the difference between advocating for a candidate and advocating for legislation.
 See political and lobbying activities.

 Each election cycle, the IRS reminds 501(c)(3) exempt organizations to be aware of the ban on political campaign activity.
 The IRS published its most recent reminder in a public news release which you can read here.

 The division within the IRS responsible for overseeing churches and charities is the Tax Exempt and Government Entitities Division.
 TEGE has created a Web page entitled Charities, Churches, and Educational Organizations - Political Campaign Intervention.
 It is dedicated to the IRS most recent activities related to 501(c)(3) and political activity.